-In this post, we will show you how to install and configure HAProxy on Ubuntu 22.04 step by step.
+In this blog post, we will show you how to install and configure HAProxy on Ubuntu 24.04 step by step, and set it up to load balance traffic between two Apache web servers.

 What is HAProxy?